-Further, publishing a new journal under an Open Access model involves financial risk, as discussed above.
+Further, converting to an Open Access model involves financial risk, as discussed above.
 This can prove unattractive to both commercial and nonprofit publishers alike.
 Most learned societies, in particular, are managed with a custodial approach, not as risk-taking entrepreneurial operations.
-However, as the Open Access market becomes a more favorable marketplace-while the subscription-based market continues its contraction-the risk of inaction, when the high priority is to launch a new journal, may shift to outweigh the risk of action.
+However, as the Open Access market becomes a more favorable marketplace-while the subscription-based market continues its contraction-the risk of inaction may shift to outweigh the risk of action.
+In some ways, the most successful subscription-based journals are in the most difficult position: without a market (or, in the case of societies, membership) mandate or a financial imperative forcing a shift to Open Access, these journals will find it difficult to accept the risk of changing their publishing model proactively to anticipate and respond to changing market demand.
+However, waiting until a deteriorating traditional market forces a response may leave the publisher with less publication-derived income, and thus fewer resources and fewer options with which to respond.
+Simply increasing subscription prices in an attempt to offset cancellations eventually reaches the point of diminishing return.

 In addition to the business model related issues discussed above, learned and professional societies have long-standing relationships with their members and often act as focal points for the research communities they represent.
-While society dues often include a "free" journal subscription (as an exclusive benefit) that otherwise would be available only at a price, society members also enjoy other rights of membership-and, presumably, additional value-beyond the quid pro quo of the journal subscription itself.
+While society dues often include a "free" journal subscription that otherwise would be available only at a price, society members also enjoy other rights of membership-and, presumably, additional value-beyond the quid pro quo of the journal subscription itself.
 Societies, therefore, provide community-supporting services in exchange for their members' dues that exceed the value allocated to the journal subscription.
-Society publishers-by clarifying the benefits of membership-should be able to provide Open Access to a new journal's content to all researchers (members and not) with the support rather than resistance of its members.
+Society publishers-by clarifying the benefits of membership-should be able to provide Open Access to the journal's content without losing members.
+Stated differently, if a journal subscription provides the only incentive to society membership, then its relationship to authors and readers does not transcend the publishing function and the society may need to carefully reconsider its function and the value it delivers to its members.